-- Explain and illustrate the proposed built form, including a detailed site and context analysis to justify the proposed site planning and design approach. - Demonstrate how: - the development considers the design principles in Part 5, Division 6 of State Environmental Planning Policy (Housing) 2021 and the Seniors Housing Guidelines 2021. - the proposed built form (layout, height, bulk, scale, separation, setbacks, interface and articulation) addresses and responds to the context, site characteristics, streetscape and existing and future character of the locality. - the building design will deliver a high-quality development, including consideration of façade design, articulation, activation, roof design, materials, finishes, colours, any signage and integration of services. - Assess how the development complies with the relevant accessibility requirements.
+- Demonstrate how design quality will be achieved in accordance with the Education SEPP Design Quality Principles and the Design Guide for Schools, including: - how the proposed built form (layout, height, bulk, scale, separation, setbacks, interface and articulation) addresses and responds to the context, site characteristics, streetscape and existing and future character of the locality. - how the building design will deliver a high-quality development, including consideration of façade design, articulation, roof design, materials, finishes, colours, any signage, integration of services, and the principles of Crime Prevention through Environmental Design. - Assess how the development complies with the relevant accessibility requirements.